lopalic/rc_onboarding/ruby_basics/loops/README.md

   puts value
 end
 ```
-Here, `value` is the iterator going through each and every element in `[1, 2, 3]` array and accessing the value of that element of the array.
+Here, `value` is the iterator going through each and every element in the `[1, 2, 3]` array and accessing the value of that element of the array.

 Similarly, if you had say a hash like this `{ a: 1, b: 2, c: 3}` and you wanted to loop/iterate over it and print its keys and values, you could do this:
 ```